AmericanPresidentJimmyCarter/yasd-discord-bot/manual/README.md

 ### config.yml for Stable Diffusion Executor

 If you have installed the Native Installation, you can find a simple configuration file in `dalle/dalle-flow/executors/stable/config.yml`.
 Here you can alter the default number of samples to generate at the same time along with the resolution of the images generated.

+### Multi-GPU setup

+In `tmp.flow.yml`, change `CUDA_VISIBLE_DEVICES` for the `stable` executor to be either `RR#:#` or `RR#,#,#,...`, where `#` is the device ID of your GPU.
+For example, you can select GPUs 0, 1, and 2 with `RR0:3`.
+Alternatively, you can select them with a command separated list as `RR0,1,2`.

+After setting that, adjust the number of replicas.
+For example, if you wanted 2x executors running on 3x GPUs with the above settings for `CUDA_VISIBLE_DEVICES`, you would set `replicas: 6`.

+Requests are round-robined to free GPUs in a multi-GPU setup.
+You can also place things like the upscaler on their own cards.

 ### Other models